trouze/trouze.github.io/_pages/book-notes.md

 layout: page
 ---
 <hr>
 I consider myself a passionate, lifelong learner, and books are certainly a part of that identity.
 As part of this engagement, I'll take notes while reading to heighten retention.
 You'll notice that these notes aren't written in a very organized manner (a byproduct of writing in the margin of books).
-While I never really planned to publicly post these, I realized that it is possible this will be of value to someone as opposed to just having these notes collect dust.
+While I never planned to publicly post these, I realized that it's possible this will be of value to someone.
+Beats letting these notes collect dust!

-As a repayment, if you have any book recommendations that have been particularly impactful to you I'd love to hear about it.
+As a repayment, if you have any book recommendations that have been particularly impactful to you, I'd love to hear about it.
 Either reach out on [social media](https://tylerrouze.com/socials) or send me an email via [tyler @ this domain](mailto:tyler@tylerrouze.com).
 <br>
 <br>
 <br>